Quark structure of isoscalar- and isovector-scalar mesons and nuclear matter property: Phenomenological analysis and numerical results

 \section{Phenomenological analysis and numerical results}

-\subsection{Parameter Values}
+\subsection{Parameter values}

-The parameters interrelated in this work are $\alpha, \beta, c_2, c_4, d_2, e_3, h_2, \hat{h}_2, g_3$ and $c$.
+The parameters interrelated in this work are $\alpha,\ \beta,\ c_2,\ c_4,\ d_2,\ e_3,\ h_2,\ \hat{h}_2,\ g_3,$ and $c$.
 By using Eq.~\eqref{eq:mvp}, two parameters, e.g., $d_2$ and $c_2$ can be reduced.
-The other parameters are determined by pinning the empirical values of meson spectrums and nuclear matter properties.
-Our results are listed in Tab.~\ref{tab:parameters-fit}.
-In the following, this set of parameters is denoted as ``opt".
+The other parameters are determined by pinning the empirical values of meson spectra and nuclear matter properties.
+Our results are listed in Table~\ref{tab:parameters-fit}.
+In the following, this set of parameters is denoted as ``opt."